robcarver17/skipperman/docs/ideas.md

 SKIPPERMAN will be a piece of software to ease the admin burden on the cadet skipper and their team, which is considerable and involves lots of manual hacking of spreadsheets.

-NOTE: This is not a proper readme.md, rather a series of notes.

 ## Abbreviations